-- The Policy for Remuneration were approved by the Board of Directors November 15th, 2023 and is due for review from the Board of Directors in February 2024. - The bank has reviewed the practice and results from the remuneration scheme, and prepared a report on the review for 2023, dated on 16 January 2024, signed by the CEO.
-The review shows that the remuneration scheme for 2023 complies with relevant regulations. - The scheme will be evaluated and reviewed by the Board of Directors February 13th, 2024. - The bank has more than NOK 5 billion in total assets and has established a separate Remuneration Committee.
+- The Policy for Remuneration were approved by the Board of Directors November 13th, 2024. - The Bank has reviewed the practice and results from the remuneration scheme and prepared a report. on the review for 2024, dated January 27th, 2025, signed by the CEO.
+The review shows that the remuneration scheme for 2024 complies with relevant regulations. - The scheme was evaluated and reviewed by the Board of Directors February 13th, 2025. - The Bank has more than NOK 5 billion in total assets and has established a separate remuneration committee.